violetguos/project-ift6390/README.md

 Gotta write everything up.

 ### Poster
-Also gotta make everything into a poster.
+Also gotta make everything into a poster. test